OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 2` with the following code.
 About this code, note:

     * It checks if SSO is being used.
 The method to acquire the access token is different for SSO than for fallback auth.
     * If SSO returns the access token, it calls the `callbackfunction` function.
-For fallback auth it calls `dialogFallback`, which will eventually call the callback function after the user signs in through MSAL.
+For fallback authentication it calls `dialogFallback`, which will eventually call the callback function after the user signs in through MSAL.

     ```javascript
     // Get access token.